ucbi/uniform/guides/introduction/Getting Started.md

 mix uniform.eject my_app_name
 ```

 And be able to successfully create an ejected codebase.
-However, it will
+However, it probably
-probably lack critical code that is needed to run properly.
+won't contain the files needed to run locally or be deployed.

 This leads us to the final step of **Building a Blueprint**.